 Catherine is a partner in the UAE corporate and commercial team.
-She has experience in general corporate matters, including mergers and acquisitions, private equity, joint ventures, takeovers and corporate finance.
-Catherine has previously been recognised by Chambers Global, who noted that she is an 'excellent lawyer - she approaches things in a practical and commercial fashion and understands where [clients] are coming from'.
+She leads the team's employment practice and has experience across a wide variety of employment matters, including drafting employment contracts and employee handbooks, advising on the application of both UAE federal and free zone employment regulations and handling employee terminations.
+She also has experience in general corporate matters including mergers and acquisitions, private equity, joint ventures, takeovers and corporate finance.
+Catherine has previously been recognised by Chambers Global, which noted that she is an 'excellent lawyer - she approaches things in a practical and commercial fashion and understands where [clients] are coming from'.